huiw-git/alicemt/mt/ems/ems/RMS_Client/Protect-a-file-on-a-device--protect-in-place--by-using-the-Rights-Management-sharing-application.md

 ---
-title: Protect a file on a device (protect in-place) by using the Rights Management sharing application ms.custom: na ms.date: 2015-09-01 ms.reviewer: na
+title: "Protect a file on a device (protect in-place) by using the Rights Management sharing application" ms.custom: na ms.date: 2015-09-01 ms.reviewer: na